-All instructional programs are evaluated annually through program review.
-Program reviews are written by faculty in the fall, read and synthesized by faculty on the Program Review Committee and summarized by division deans or other supervising administrators.
+The College evaluates all instructional programs annually through program review.
+Program reviews are written by faculty in the fall, read and synthesized by faculty on the Program Review Committee, and summarized by division deans or other supervising administrators.
 Program review summaries are reported to divisions and forwarded to the Institutional Planning and Effectiveness Committee (IPEC).
 IPEC uses program reviews along with other data to evaluate institutional needs and determine the college's annual planning priorities.
-The planning priorities in turn guide resources allocation and budget development (II.A.16-1, II.A.16-2, II.A.16-3).
+The planning priorities in turn guide resource allocation and budget development (II.A.16-1, II.A.16-2, II.A.16-3).
 The Program Review Committee updates the reporting template each year to ensure that program reviews remain relevant, appropriate, and current for evaluation and improvement planning (II.A.16-4, II.A.16-5).
 Although slightly different each year, the program review template consistently requires analysis of student learning outcomes, student achievement data, and curriculum/program updates.
-The Office of Research, Planning, and Institutional Effectiveness provides annual program review data packets containing demographic and outcomes data as well as annual course and program success rates, including degrees, certificates, and transfers (II.A.16-6, II.A.16-7, II.A.16-8, II.A.16-9, II.A.16-10, II.A.16-10a,

-II.A.16-10b).
-The program review process results in systematic and regular improvements in the quality and currency of instructional programs and courses, enhancing learning outcomes and achievement for students (II.A.16-11a, II.A.16-11b, II.A.16-11c, II.A.16-11d, II.A.16-11e).
+The Office of Research, Planning, and Institutional Effectiveness provides annual program review data packets containing demographic and outcomes data as well as annual course and program success rates, including degrees, certificates, and transfers (II.A.16-6, II.A.16-7, II.A.16-8, II.A.16-9, II.A.16-10, II.A.16-10a, II.A.16-10b).
+The program review process results in systematic and regular improvements in the quality and currency of instructional programs and courses, as well as enhancing learning outcomes and achievement for students (II.A.16-11a, II.A.16-11b, II.A.16-11c, II.A.16-11d, II.A.16-11e).

 Through the curriculum process, faculty regularly evaluate and improve the quality and currency of all courses and programs offered.
 The Curriculum Committee's charge is "ensuring and preserving the academic integrity and quality of all courses and programs offered by Las Positas College" and it accomplishes this, in part, by reviewing courses for appropriateness and relevance.
 To ensure currency, the curriculum process requires review of course outlines every five years for academic courses and every two years for vocational courses (II.A.16-12).
 Besides undergoing a biennial review of course outlines, the curriculum process requires, as part of the Career Education certificate review, labor market information and analysis, advisory committee recommendations, and regional consortia approval meeting minutes (II.A.16-13).
-Additionally, LPC's Academic Senate recently approved a new committee, the Career Technical Education Committee, to oversee career education programs for the purpose of regular evaluation and quality improvements aimed at enhancing program outcomes (II.A.16-14, II.A.16-15).
-The Distance Education Committee regularly evaluates and improves the quality and currency of online and DE hybrid courses offered through a systematic peer-review process that includes targeted professional development (II.A.16-16, II.A.16-17).
+Additionally, LPC's Academic Senate recently approved a new committee, the Career Technical Education Committee regularly evaluates and improves the quality and currency of online and DE hybrid courses offered through a systematic peer-review process that includes targeted professional development (II.A.16-16, II.A.16-17).